cjacker/opensource-toolchain-bouffalo-lab/README.md

 - For BL602, I have a 'XT-BL12' devboard, **Plug it in PC USB port, Hold the 'D8' (GPIO8) button down, press and release 'EN' button, then release 'D8' (GPIO8) button.**
 - For BL808, such as Sipeed M1S Dock, **Use 'UART' typec port to plug in PC USB Port, Hold 'BOOT' button down, press and release 'RESET' button, then release 'BOOT' button.**

-In short, if devboard has 'BOOT' button, "hold BOOT button down and power it" will enter UART programming mode. "hold BOOT button down and click RESET button" actually is equal to "hold BOOT button down and power it".
+In short, if devboard has 'BOOT' button, "hold BOOT button down and power it" will enter UART programming mode, actually it equals to "hold BOOT button down and power it".

-Then you can program it with `BLFlashCommand`, Since 'BLFlashCommand' already integrated in bl_mcu_sdk, we can treat it as the default and officially recommended tool to program BL chips.
+Then you can program it with `make flash`, it will invoke 'BLFlashCommand' to program BL chips.

-`BLFlashCommand` read the 'flash_prog_cfg.ini' as config file, please setup this file correctly, and use demos in this repo, just type:
+`BLFlashCommand` read 'flash_prog_cfg.ini' as config file, please setup this file correctly.

+Use various demos in this repo, just type:

 ```
 make flash